-Providing homes for people will always be the core purpose but the Group will also provide more to customers by giving them the chance to learn new skills and get new jobs through in house training and apprenticeship opportunities.
+Providing homes for people will always be the core purpose, but in addition, the Group will provide more to customers through giving them the chance to learn new skills and get new jobs through in house training and apprenticeship opportunities.
 FHG has strong financial foundations, talented and innovative teams, a clear plan for growth and a desire to go from being good to great.